 - Strawberries: Sweet and slightly jammy, ripe strawberries are the perfect partner to watermelon.
 Plus, the lend their bright red color to the contrasting stripes in this watermelon ice lolly.

 - Agave Nectar: This is optional.
 If your fruit is really ripe, go ahead and leave it out.
 You could also use maple syrup here.

 - Coconut Milk: Buy coconut milk in a carton, not a can.

 - Chia Seeds: Chia seeds are powerhouses of nutrition!
 They contain large amounts of omega 3 fatty acids, proteins, and fiber.
 Plus, they add a fun polka dot effect to your ice lolly!

-- Silicon ice lolly moulds are really useful.
+- Silicon ice lolly molds are really useful.
 They're not that expensive, and you'll find yourself using them again and again.
-This is a great ice lolly mould. ***Please note that the amount of ingredients you'll need will obviously vary according to which mould you use.
-The proportions here are quite generous as I'm using a ten cavity mould that's quite deep.
-If you end up with more filling than you need, you can refrigerate it until your mould is free.
+This is a great ice lolly mould. ***Please note that the amount of ingredients you'll need will obviously vary according to which mold you use.
+The proportions here are quite generous as I'm using a ten cavity mold that's quite deep.
+If you end up with more filling than you need, you can refrigerate it until your mold is free.